xaviershay/blog/_posts/2022-11-22-gssr-report.md

 ![Hello](/images/gssr/shaka.jpg)

 Began along a flat track along the water's edge.
 Developed a problem with my left achilles, could run flat and down ok but could only hobble up inclines.
 I suspect this was a combination of a pressure point from my shoe and not having trained for the amount of hiking we had been doing.
-Comicly, I couldn't run up hills and dad couldn't run down them!
+Comically, I couldn't run up hills and dad couldn't run down them!
 We started rubber banding.
 Very tough leg.

 Next checkpoint was at the bottom of a hill so I got in first and took some extra rest.
-Taking shoes off relieved pressure on achilles and gave me confidence it was going to be managable.
+Taking shoes off relieved pressure on achilles and gave me confidence it was going to be manageable.

 ![Beach](/images/gssr/beach-vista.jpg)